funkonaut/funkonaut.github.io/pages/projects.md

 ### Lesson 2: Modifying Shapes and Booleans
 1. [Make it your own](https://github.com/funkonaut/openSCAD_lessons): Modify someone elses design using OpenSCAD.
 2. [Solve a problem](https://github.com/funkonaut/openSCAD_lessons): Interact with external stake holders, and use your 3D printing and coding skills to solve a problem.
-3. [Make a necklace](https://github.com/funkonaut/openSCAD_lessons): Make a two different types of beads and then assemble a beaded necklace with at least 6 beads.
+3. [Make a necklace](https://github.com/funkonaut/openSCAD_lessons): Make two different types of beads and then assemble a beaded necklace with at least 6 beads.
 <br><br>

 ### Lesson 3: 2D Design Primitives